pae-crf/PAE-CRF/README.md

 The official implementation of paper "A Phrase-level Attention Enhanced CRF for Keyphrase Extraction".

+# About our PAE-CRF
+This is the framework of our paecrf.

 ![framework of paecrf](./pic/framework.png)

+This is the results between PAE-CRF and other baselines.

 # Code
 This code is mainly adapted from [bert4torch](https://github.com/Tongjilibo/bert4torch).
 Thanks for his work.